Cristian Mungiu: Career

 Mungiu was the Jury President of the Semaine de la Critique non-competitive section of the 2021 Cannes Film Festival.

-At the 2022 Cannes Film Festival, Munjiu's feature R.M.N. was selected to compete for the Palme d'Or.
+At the 2022 Cannes Film Festival, Mungiu's feature R.M.N. was selected to compete for the Palme d'Or.
 The film's coproducers include the Dardenne brothers' Les Films du Fleuve.

+In January 2025, Mungiu began working on his next film, Fjord, with Sebastian Stan and Renate Reinsve in the lead roles and Neon acquiring the distribution rights for multiple territories including the United States and parts of Europe in May 2025.

 Influences and style

 Mungiu has said that Miloš Forman and Robert Altman are important filmmakers who influenced him.
 He also respects the realism of Bicycle Thieves, among other famous realistic films.